Hetty Koes Endang

-Hajjah Hetty Koes Endang (born 6 August 1957) is an Indonesian kroncong singer.
+Hajjah Hetty Koes Endang (born 6 August 1957) is an Indonesian keroncong singer.
 Her 1977 duet with Ajie Bandi, "Damai Tapi Gersang" ("Peaceful Yet Arid"), was the first Indonesian song to win the World Popular Song Festival in Tokyo.
 The song was selected by Rolling Stone Indonesia in 2009 as one of the best Indonesian songs of all time.

 Biography

 Early life and success

 Endang was born on 6 August 1957 to Raden Endang Umar, a soldier, and R.S.
 Koerniwulan, a housewife.
 She made her musical debut in 1974.

 In 1976, Endang and Ajie Bandi performed "Damai Tapi Gersang" ("Peaceful Yet Arid") at the seventh Indonesian Popular Song Festival, in which they placed second.
 They later won the World Popular Song Festival, held that year at Budokan Hall in Tokyo, Japan, with the song; they were the first Indonesian act to win the festival.
 Also in 1977 she won the Indonesian Popular Song Festival with Titiek Puspa's "Cinta Putih" ("White Love").

-In February 1981, Endang was charged with defamation for telling the press that her birth father was dead (meninggal dunia in Indonesian although can be shorten to "meninggal"), when he was in fact alive; Endang stated that she intended the statement to mean that her father had abandoned all of his responsibilities after divorcing her mother in 1971.
+In February 1981, Endang was charged with defamation for telling the press that her birth father was dead (meninggal dunia in Indonesian although can be shortened to "meninggal"), when he was in fact alive; Endang stated that she intended the statement to mean that her father had abandoned all of his responsibilities after divorcing her mother in 1971.